Updated on 11 May 2022

 Jean, a history buff

-Jean meets us outside the « boutique du Holdy », in the village of Sainte-Marie-du-Mont, in the Manche.
-He has parked his jeep, with its engine running, in front of the church.
+Jean meets us outside the boutique du Holdy in the village of Sainte-Marie-du-Mont in the Manche département.
+He has parked his Jeep, with its engine running, in front of the church.
 We immediately understand that here we are dealing with someone who is soaked in history.
 His enthusiasm is catching.
 It is strange how first impressions count sometimes.
-It only takes 5 minutes in the soft rain and we are laughing together just as if we were old friends.
+It only takes five minutes in the rain and we are laughing together just as if we were old friends.
 All so natural.
 With his helmet screwed on his head Jean starts telling us stories with his heated intonations, sharing the passion which is animating him.
-“I’m Swiss” he explains.
-Although not a trained historian, he has chosen to showcase his own take to his visitors: “History is an enquiry.
-What I like doing is “scratching”, to pick out the memories of those who lived through the war” Then he carries on.
-“It may be that I’m upsetting your preconceived ideas.’
+‘I’m Swiss’, he explains.
+Although not a trained historian, he has chosen to showcase his own take to his visitors: ‘History is an enquiry.
+What I like doing is “scratching”, to pick out the memories of those who lived through the war.
+It may be that I upset your preconceived ideas.’

-the hell of the german trench
+the hell of the german trenches

 Batterie du Holdy - Jean Ferrolliet